 Conditions may vary slightly, from lessor to lessor, but the above will be found in most leasing contracts for a Japanese office.

-Hear from Corey Nedz on Youtube talking about the conditions and costs involved in renting a Japanese office below:
+Hear from Corey Nedz on YouTube talking about the conditions and costs involved in renting a Japanese office below:

 Moving into a new Japanese office